Conifold transitions via affine geometry and mirror symmetry: Affine manifolds with polyhedral decompositions

 \subsection{Polyhedral decompositions.}

 Rather than recalling here the precise definition of an {\it integral affine manifold with singularities and polyhedral decompositions} (i.e. Definition 1.22, op. cit.), it is better to recall the standard procedure to construct them (see Construction 1.26, op. cit.).
 We start with a finite collection $\mathcal P'$ of $n$-dimensional integral convex polytopes in $M_\R$.
 The manifold $B$ is formed by gluing together the polytopes of $\mathcal P'$ via integral affine identifications of their proper faces.
 Then $B$ has a cell decomposition whose cells are the images of faces of the polytopes of $\mathcal P'$.
 Denote by $\mathcal P$ this set of cells.
-For clarity of exposition we make the simplifying assumption that given a cell $\tau \in \mathcal P$, then every polytope $\sigma' \in \mathcal P'$ has at most one face $\tau' \subset \sigma'$ whose image is $\tau$, i.e. we assume there are no identifications between faces belonging to the same polytope.
-Moreover we assume that $B$ is a compact manifold without boundary.
+We assume that $B$ is a compact manifold without boundary.
 We now construct the integral affine atlas $\mathcal A$ on $B$.
 First of all, the interior of each maximal cell of $\mathcal P$ can be regarded as the domain of an integral affine chart, since it comes from the interior of a polytope in $M_{\R}$.
 To define a full atlas we need charts around points belonging to lower dimensional cells.
 In fact this will be possible only after removing from $B$ a set $\Delta'$ which we now define.
 Let $\bary (\mathcal P)$ be the first barycentric subdivision of $\mathcal P$.
 Then define $\Delta'$ to be the union of all simplices of $\bary (\mathcal P)$ not containing a vertex of $\mathcal P$ (i.e. $0$-dimensional cells) or the barycenter of a maximal cell.
 For a vertex $v \in \mathcal P$, let $W_v$ be the union of the interiors of all simplices of $\bary (\mathcal P)$ containing $v$.
 Then $W_v$ is an open neighborhood of $v$ and